PurritoBin/PurritoBin/README.md

 ## Client  (=｀ﻌ´=)

-### Basic client
+### Shell client definitions
-Define this function somewhere in the dot files of your shell (works on all POSIX compliant shells).
+Define these functions somewhere in the dot files of your shell (works on all POSIX compliant shells).

 ```
 # POSIX shell client to upload standard message